 To that end, we have been very busy this month with an abundance of new changes, be they fixes, optimisations, new features, or things that just make your TC look great.
 Many of these you might have seen and enjoyed already, such as the new admin dashboard, but there is plenty more we have done.
 As always, this newsletter serves as a means to illustrate what you can do to get even more out of your TutorCruncher experience to help you manage and grow your company, particularly as we enter the new academic year.
 Full steam ahead!

 Given the time of year, you are likely to be expanding your network of both tutors and clients.
 For that reason, let’s talk a little bit about creating new users in terms of how they are added to your database and how you can tailor this process to your needs.

-With your users added and logging in, it is also worth looking at the information that you store in your database and customizing these user profiles.
-By going into System > Customization > Extra Attributes, you can create custom fields to be filled in on your user’s profiles.
+With your users added and logging in, it is also worth looking at the information that you store in your database and customising these user profiles.
+By going into System > Customisation > Custom fields, you can create custom fields to be filled in on your user’s profiles.
 This allows you to store data that is relevant to your company’s operations.
 Take an example of your tutor profiles.
-In addition to logging their subjects, institutions, and qualifications, you can use extra attributes to capture more qualitative skills.
-I can create an extra attribute as a checkbox to indicate that my tutors work with the Orton-Gillingham Approach.
+In addition to logging their subjects, institutions, and qualifications, you can use custom fields to capture more qualitative skills.
+I can create an custom field as a checkbox to indicate that my tutors work with the Orton-Gillingham Approach.
 Or, I could create a dropdown to appear on my client’s profiles to indicate how they heard about my company.
 What’s more, you can filter this information to then easily access those users with this information filled in on their profiles.